-Manchester United Women v Liverpool Women
+Man Utd storm past Liverpool to move up to second

 Post update

 Attempt missed.
+Rachel Williams (Manchester United Women) left footed shot from the centre of the box is too high.

-Hannah Blundell (Manchester United Women) left footed shot from the centre of the box is close, but misses to the right.
+Attempt missed.
+Rachel Williams (Manchester United Women) right footed shot from the centre of the box misses to the right.
+Assisted by Ona Batlle.

 Goal!

 Goal!
-Manchester United Women 1, Liverpool Women 0.
-Lucía García (Manchester United Women) right footed shot from the centre of the box to the centre of the goal.
-Assisted by Ona Batlle with a cross.
+Manchester United Women 6, Liverpool Women 0.
+Rachel Williams (Manchester United Women) header from the left side of the six yard box to the high centre of the goal.
+Assisted by Hayley Ladd following a set piece situation.

+Adriana Leon (Manchester United Women) wins a free kick on the left wing.